This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How often should I rotate my container plants?

-Give your container plants a quarter turn each time you water—usually weekly—to prevent lopsided growth.
+Most container plants benefit from a quarter turn every time you water—usually once a week.

 What plants grow best together in containers?